Special Operations Section

-If you contact the Chesapeake Warrant Unit, they will tell you if there is a warrant or other criminal process in the City of Chesapeake for you.
-They cannot tell you if there is a warrant or other criminal process for any other city, town, county or other location.
+If you contact the Chesapeake Warrant Unit, they will tell you if there is a warrant or other criminal process for you in the City of Chesapeake.
+They cannot tell you if there is a warrant or other criminal process for any other city, town, county, or other location.
 If there is a warrant or other criminal process for you in Chesapeake, they cannot tell you what the charge is over the telephone because of privacy considerations.
 You can call the Warrant Unit at 757-382-6388.

 - What is the telephone number for the City of Chesapeake's Magistrate?

 Their phone number is 757-382-6534.

 - How can I find out what progress is being made in a criminal case that is being investigated in the City of Chesapeake and that I have an interest in?